-Management Fees
+Management Fees and Portfolio Size

-We are now reporting the Saga Partners returns gross of fees instead of net of fees.
+Another change is that we are now reporting the Saga Partners returns gross of fees instead of net of fees.
 At the end of the day, all that matters to an investor is the money they can take home and spend after paying all fees, therefore it's net results that matter.
 The reason for the change is because we have a few early investors that have a different fee rate than the 1.5% AUM we currently charge.
 Reporting gross returns provides a more consistent report for all parties and each investor can deduct/net out the quarterly fee that was charged to their account which is 0.375% (1.5%/4) of assets managed at the beginning of the period for most accounts.
 You can also check your brokerage statement and simply calculate the change in your balance from period to period to calculate your net returns.